Power Stone 2: Item Shop

 New to Power Stone 2 is the "Adventure" mode.
 This mode is functionally identical to the "1-on-1" and "Arcade" modes; however, there is an additional inventory filled with items and money that the player has collected.
 These may then be taken to the game's "Item Shop", run by secret character Mel.
 The overall goal of the Item Shop is to allow players to gain access to new items; either by purchasing them, or by combining existing items in a 'mixing' process.
 This gives the game considerable additional longevity, as many of the best or most entertaining items are available only from the Item Shop.

 Power Stone 2 includes a VMU application called the Mini-Book.
 This can be used to inspect the player's item inventory, or trade items with another player.
 Additionally, a player may register up to five items in their inventory as "Handy Items".
 These may then appear to the player in Original mode, offering a tactical advantage.

+Story

+Sometime after the search for the Power Stones, a mysterious fortress appears in the sky.
+Its creator, an evil scientist with an unknown agenda called Dr. Erode, takes the Power Stone warriors prisoner.
+The Power Stone warriors embark upon a new adventure; one that involves freeing themselves from the evil scientist’s fortress.

 Characters

-All main playables characters from the first game returns, in additions to introducing Edward Falcon's father, Pride as a hidden playable character alongside Mel.

-In exchange Valgas and Kraken's inclusions in the Power Stone Collections version of the second game, the new characters within the second game's base roster, Accel, Julia, Pete and Gourmand are added to the Collections version of the first game, but lacks of actual respective endings.
+With the exception of Kraken and Valgas (the two of them would later become unlockable characters in the PSP version of the game via the Power Stone Collection), the original cast from the first game returns while being joined by six new characters (with two of them being unlockable):